MuhammadNidal/MuhammadNidal/README.md

 - 👋 Muhammad Nidal
 👨‍💻 Software Engineer
-💼 Currently at TechTrack,Hmis360 Peshawar, Pakistan
-📆 2 Years of Experience at BKInfoTech.
+💼 Currently at TechTrack, and culyte Peshawar, Pakistan 📆 2 Years of Experience at BKInfoTech.

 Quick Overview: